rhb388/Yitter/public/md/about.md

 # About

-Nitter is a free and open source alternative Twitter front-end focused on privacy.
-The source is available on GitHub at <https://github.com/zedeus/nitter>
+Yitter is a free and open source alternative Twitter front-end focused on privacy built from Nitter.
+The open source code for Nitter is available on GitHub at <https://github.com/zedeus/nitter>

 * No JavaScript or ads
 * All requests go through the backend, client never talks to Twitter